Introduction

 Load a PDF

-IronPDF for Python offers a convenient constructor that allows you to load PDF content into the code.
-This constructor accepts various valid arguments, such as a byte array or a file path.
+IronPDF for Python offers a convenient function that allows you to load PDF content into the code.
+This function accepts various valid arguments, such as a byte array or a file path.
 If you're working with password-protected documents, you can also provide a second parameter to specify the password.

 The following code snippet demonstrates how to load a PDF file located on the filesystem.